 Picking a color for your Great Dane can be one of the first big decisions!
 While Great Danes come in a variety of colors and patterns, only seven breed colors are officially recognized by the American Kennel Club (AKC).

-If you are interested in entering your Dane into dog shows then this should be taken into consideration as entrants are limited to the officially recognized breed colors.
+If you are interested in entering your Dane into dog shows, this should be considered, as entrants are limited to the officially recognized breed colors.

-However, if dog shows are not of importance to you, the color should not be considered the primary factor in the selection of a new Great Dane to join your family.
+However, if dog shows are not important to you, the color should not be considered the primary factor in selecting a new Great Dane to join your family.

 Considerations When Selecting A Color

-This is not to say that these Danes cannot still live a happy life, just that they make require special care or training compared to an unaffected Dane.
+This is not to say that these Danes cannot still live happy lives; it is just that they may require special care or training compared to an unaffected Dane.

 The Great Dane Club of America has gone as far as to ban the breeding of this color to help prevent the creation of Dane puppies predisposed to these handicaps.